sictweb/bti425-2020/notes/angular-get-started.md

 > Notes:
 > The `--routing` option adds the code we need for "routing", which is a topic that will be covered soon.
 Adding routing now (when the new project is created) is a *best practice*.
 > The `-st` option avoids adding "testing" code.
 We don't need that in the near future.
+> The `-sg` option does not create a Git repository for the project.
+We don't need a repo in the near future.

 <br>